-If you have gum disease or gum pocketing, the pockets around the teeth will have deepened, and thereby allowed tartar deposits to form under the gum line.
-Careful cleaning of the root surfaces to remove plaque and calculus (tartar) from deep periodontal pockets and smoothing of the tooth root to remove bacterial toxins will help to ensure your gum disease is controlled.
+If you have gum disease or gum pocketing, the teeth’ pockets will have deepened, thereby allowing tartar deposits to form under the gum line.
+Careful cleaning of the root surfaces to remove plaque and calculus (tartar) from deep periodontal pockets and smoothing the tooth root to remove bacterial toxins will ensure that your gum disease is controlled.

 Scaling and root planing is a simple procedure that can work very well to stop gum disease.
-If you maintain good dental care after the procedure, the progression of your gum disease should stop, and your gums will heal and become firm and pink again in no time.
+If you maintain good dental care after the procedure, your gum disease’s progression should stop, and your gums will heal and become firm and pink again in no time.

 Osseous surgery, also known as pocket-depth reduction, is a surgical procedure intended to restore your gums to a healthier, more natural state.
-If your periodontist has recommended osseous surgery, it is because you have pockets that are too deep to clean with daily at-home oral hygiene and professional teeth cleaning services in Houston, TX.
+If your periodontist has recommended osseous surgery, it is because you have pockets that are too deep to clean with daily at-home oral hygiene and professional teeth cleaning services.